Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Select this option to display the processes that have just been initiated.

     - **In Progress**
-    Select this option to display the processes that are currently active.
+    Select this option to display the processes that are currently active (first action is already executed).

     - **Error**
-    Select this option to display the processes that have given an error.
+    Select this option to display the processes that have given an error (a process action has given an error).

     - **Done**
-    Select this option to display the processes that have been completely executed.
+    Select this option to display the processes that have been completely executed (end place has been reached).

     - **Dead**
     Select this option to display the processes that have automatically stopped due to a missing input.
+A dead process cannot be retried.
+It can only be aborted, that is, manually ended, and reinitiated.

     - **Suspended**
     Select this option to display the processes that have been manually paused.
+The remaining process actions are temporarily stopped.

     - **Aborted**
-    Select this option to display the processes that have been manually stopped.
+    Select this option to display the processes that have been manually ended.
+All process actions currently running are stopped and no longer executed.

 - *Workflow*